-Tools:

-Risk Management Plan pursuant to Section 58 of the Clean Water Act, 2006.

-Effective Date: When the Plan, or any plan amendment, as applicable, takes effect for
+- Tools:Risk Management Plan pursuant to Section 58 of the Clean Water Act, 2006. - Legal Effect: Must Conform (See Appendix C, List H) - Effective Date: When the Plan, or any plan amendment, as applicable, takes effect for future activities and within 2 years for existing activities.

-The risk management official shall submit a report by February 1st of each year to the Quinte Source Protection Authority summarizing the mandatory requirements for the previous calendar year, as specified in Section 65 of Ontario Regulation 287/07 under the Clean Water Act, 2006.

-Policy 8-3-E & F: Restricted Land Use for Prohibition and Risk Management Plans for the Non-Agricultural Application of Commercial Fertilizer b) Risk Management Plans:
+Policy 8-3-E & F: Restricted Land Use for Prohibition and Risk Management Plans for the Non-Agricultural Application of Commercial Fertilizer